classicrocker883/MRiscoCProUI/README.md

 This work would not be possible without me spending time working on it for free.

-I would greatly appreciate supporters, helpers, and betatesters whenever possible.
+I would greatly appreciate supporters, helpers, and beta testers whenever possible.

 Please show your support by considering making a donation, or giving your input if you end up using this firmware.

 It wasn't easy getting it to this point.
 I am just a basic programmer and the work is mostly trial and error.
 Thank goodness for VS Code's compiler and also AI like ChatGPT which shows me what changes need to be made as I make them.

-Marlin firmware is an Open Source project hosted on Github, [Marlin](https://marlinfw.org/) is owned and maintained by the maker community.
+- [Marlin Firmware](https://marlinfw.org/) is an Open Source project and owned and maintained by the maker community.

-VS Code is an IDE program owned and maintained by Microsoft.
+- VS Code is an IDE program owned and maintained by Microsoft.

 <br>